 24.11.
 As from 1 September 2019 Contracting Parties applying this Regulation may refuse to recognize approvals of a type of vehicle which have not been granted in accordance with Part II of this Regulation as amended by the 02 series of amendments to this Regulation.

 24.12.
-Contracting Parties applying this Regulation shall not refuse to grant extensions of type approvals for existing types of component or vehicle types which have been issued according to this Regulation without taking into account the provisions of the 02 series of amendments to this Regulation."
+Contracting Parties applying this Regulation shall not refuse to grant extensions of type approvals for existing types of component or vehicle types which have been issued according to this Regulation without taking into account the provisions of the 02 series of amendments to this Regulation.

+24.13.
+Notwithstanding paragraphs 24.11. and 24.12., Contracting Parties applying this Regulation shall continue to accept type approvals granted to the preceding series of amendments, which are not affected by the 02 series of amendments."

 Throughout Annexes 2A and 2C, replace the symbol "01" by "02" (9 times).

+Annex 3, paragraph 1.1., amend to read:

+"1.1.
+Annex 3A sets out minimum requirements for light-weight refillable gas cylinders.
+The cylinders are intended only for the on-board storage of high pressure compressed natural gas as a fuel for automotive vehicles to which the cylinders are to be fixed.
+Cylinders may be of any steel, aluminium or non-metallic material, design or method of manufacture suitable for the specified service conditions.
+This annex also covers stainless steel metal liners of seamless or welded construction. "

+Annex 3A

+Paragraphs 6.3.2.4. and 6.3.2.5., shall be deleted.

+Paragraph 6.3.2.6. (former), renumber as paragraph 6.3.2.4. and amend to read:

+"6.3.2.4.
+Sulphide stress cracking resistance

+The ultimate tensile strength of the steel from a finished cylinder shall not exceed 1,200 MPa.
+If the upper limit of the specified tensile strength for the steel exceeds 950 MPa, the steel from a finished cylinder shall be subjected to a sulphide stress cracking resistance test in accordance with Appendix A to this annex, paragraph A.3. and meet the requirements listed therein."

+Table 6.1, amend to read:

+"Table 6.1

+Material design qualification test